toociose/Calculator/README.md

 1/2/2020
 Finished the main logic to the app for 4 functions, addition,subtraction,multiplication, and division.
 I just need to add a second orientation mode, but the main app is good for release.

+Things I learned:
+I realized the many sub-steps necessary to create an app, even before beginning to code.
+I also realized how important it is to setup an image of what you want your app to look like, and the limitations involved with that design choice.
+The most important thing I learned is that making apps for multiple devices is something I need to understand.
+While working on this project I realized that my personal phone(Galaxy S7) showed the app differently than the demo phone I was using in Android Studio, which led me to realize there must be a way to make the app look correct on all devices.
+That revelation has given me new interest in the development of my next application.